 It is also important to note that under Federal law, a worker is either an employee or an independent contractor.
 An individual cannot be both an employee and an independent contractor for the same employer at the same time.
 For this reason, CSU adopts a single test for determining whether a person is an employee or independent contractor.
-That test is the one adopted by the California Supreme Court in its Dynamex Operations West, Inc. v.
-Superior Court decision on April 30, 2018, because it will yield a result that complies with all applicable classification rules.
+That test is the one adopted by the Court decision on April 30, 2018, because it will yield a result that complies with all applicable classification rules.
 We will refer to this as the "Dynamex Test."
-Significantly, this new "Dynamex Test" is more worker-friendly than the tests adopted by the IRS, Department of Labor, and other agencies.